FARM: Foundational Aerial Radio Map for Intelligent Low-Altitude Networking: Introduction

-To bridge these gaps, this paper introduces FARM, a pioneering Aerial Radio Map Foundation model designed for unified ARM estimation.
-FARM is engineered to jointly support two complementary capabilities: generalizable aerial radio representation understanding from sparse observations and high-fidelity ARM generation from environmental priors.
-The architecture integrates a masked autoencoder (MAE) for deep representation learning \cite{HCXL_CVPR_2022} with a diffusion-based decoder for high-fidelity generative refinement \cite{HJA_Neuripe_2020}, with the two components connected through voxel-space alignment \cite{LiHe_arXiv_2025}.
-A specialized two-stage training strategy, consisting of self-supervised pretraining followed by generative fine-tuning, enables FARM to operate in either a decoder-only mode for condition-based tasks or a full encoder-decoder mode for condition-free estimation.
-To support this framework, a new large-scale dataset, ARM-Omni, was curated using the Sionna RT ray-tracing simulator \cite{AFHN_arXiv_2025}.
-This dataset features high-resolution multi-band and multi-antenna patterns, providing a robust data foundation for the low-altitude economy.
+To fill these gaps, this paper introduces ARM-Omni, the first large-scale low-altitude domain ARM dataset featuring high-resolution, multi-band and multi-antenna patterns.
+Unlike existing datasets that treat distinct heights as isolated two-dimensional (2D) slices, ARM-Omni captures the continuous vertical evolution of radio propagation across 3D uniformly spaced altitude levels, allowing foundation models to exploit cross-layer statistical dependencies.
+With the support of ARM-Omni, FARM is engineered to facilitate two complementary capabilities: i) generalizable aerial radio representation understanding from sparse observations; and ii) high-fidelity ARM generation from radio environmental priors.
+The FARM architecture combines a masked autoencoder (MAE) for deep representation learning \cite{HCXL_CVPR_2022} with a diffusion-based decoder for high-fidelity generative refinement \cite{HJA_Neuripe_2020}, where voxel-space alignment bridges the two components.
+A specialized two-stage training strategy, consisting of self-supervised pretraining followed by generative fine-tuning, enables FARM to adapt the use of its encoder and decoder for different ARM construction paradigms.